-\begin{itemize} \item Single parent ID detection: the dwarf galaxy was correctly segmented but split into multiple sources during deblending.
+\begin{itemize} \item Single parent ID detection: The dwarf galaxy was correctly segmented but split into multiple sources during de-blending.
 In this case, all regions making up the dwarf galaxy share the same parent ID, and it is possible to regroup them afterwards to measure the properties of the object.
 Combining all ${\rm SB}_{\rm e}$ bins up to 28\,mag\,arcsec$^{-2}$, $44\,\%$ of the injected dwarf galaxies are recovered as single sources or multiple sources with the same parent ID in the final MER catalogue.
 For ${\rm SB}_{\rm e}<24\,\text{mag\,arcsec}^{-2}$ (regular dwarf regime), $86\,\%$ of the injected dwarfs are recovered in the final MER catalogue.
-For ${\rm SB}_{\rm e}>24\,\text{mag\,arcsec}^{-2}$ (LSB regime), $38\,\%$ of the injected dwarfs are recovered in the final MER catalogue. \item Multiple parent IDs: the faint dwarf is segmented into multiple regions assigned to different parent IDs even before deblending.
+For ${\rm SB}_{\rm e}>24\,\text{mag\,arcsec}^{-2}$ (LSB regime), $38\,\%$ of the injected dwarfs are recovered in the final MER catalogue. \item Multiple parent IDs: the faint dwarf is segmented into multiple regions assigned to different parent IDs even before de-blending.
 Such objects are difficult to recover afterwards. \end{itemize}

-\item Contamination by other sources: the dwarf has MER detections within $R_{\sfont{SEARCH}}$, but these correspond to background sources and\,/\,or the dwarf cannot be identified as such.
-Visual inspection, along with a crossmatch between the input dwarf catalogues and the MER mosaic generated from a pipeline run without any injected dwarfs, ensures that such cases are not counted among the detected dwarfs.
+In a third case, the dwarf has MER detections within $R_{\sfont{SEARCH}}$, but these correspond to background sources and\,/\,or the dwarf cannot be identified as such.
+Visual inspection, along with a cross-match between the input dwarf catalogues and the MER mosaic generated from a pipeline run without any injected dwarfs, ensures that such cases are not counted among the detected dwarfs.

-\item No detection in the MER catalogue.
-This occurs either when the dwarf is too faint to be detected and there are no background sources within $R_{\sfont{SEARCH}}$, or when its mask is mistakenly merged with that of a nearby bright extended object (including, but not limited to, Milky Way stars, as exemplified in Fig.\,\ref{fig:stars}).
+The fourth case is the absence of detection in the MER catalogue.
+This occurs either when the dwarf is too faint to be detected and there are no background sources within $R_{\sfont{SEARCH}}$ or when its mask is mistakenly merged with that of a nearby bright extended object (including, but not limited to, Milky Way stars, as exemplified in Fig.\,\ref{fig:stars}).